GIScience/gis-training-resource-center/content/Modul_6/en_qgis_spatial_tools_ex2.md

 # Exercise 2: Part 1: Calculate vulnerability index

-### Aim of the exercise
+### Exercise Goal
 We want to create an overview of different vulnerability indicators.
-From the Covid-19 risk indicators dataset we take `% permanent wall type`, `% permanent roof type` and `poverty incidence`.
-From the Uganda population statistics we calculate the `% of under fives` and `% of elderly`.
-By combining the data, we are now able to visualize the areas in Uganda that are most vulnerable.
+Using a Covid-19 risk indicators dataset, we take `% permanent wall type`, `% permanent roof type` and `poverty incidence`.
+Using Uganda population statistics, we calculate the `% of under fives` and `% of elderly`.
+By combining the data, we are now able to visualise the areas in Uganda that are most vulnerable.

 ### Links to Wiki articles
 * [Geodata Import in QGIS](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html)